 Nurses are educated to never leave the phones on patient bedsides and to clean them throughout their shift as they would clean any other device.

-The Keriton platform may require a smartphone to run but with some extra planning and education, smartphones can be one of the cleanest and most helpful devices on the unit.
+With some extra planning and education, smartphones can be one of the cleanest and most helpful devices on the unit.
 Hope the above techniques help you as you plan to make your NICU smartphone ready.
-In case you would like any additional details, feel free to write to us at email@example.com for more information.
+In case you would like any additional details, get in touch.